Four Rooms: Honeymoon Suite – "The Missing Ingredient"

 Ted assists a group of unusual women with their luggage, which he brings to the Honeymoon Suite.
-He learns they are a coven of witches, attempting to reverse a spell cast on their goddess, Diana (Amanda De Cadenet).
-The ritual requires them each to place an ingredient into a large cauldron; however, one (Ione Skye) has still to retrieve her ingredient – semen – with one hour left.
+He learns they are a coven of witches, attempting to reverse a spell cast on their goddess, Diana.
+The ritual requires them each to place an ingredient into a large cauldron; however, one has still to retrieve her ingredient – semen – with one hour left.
 She seduces Ted and they have sex in the cauldron.
 He leaves and they complete the ritual, and Diana emerges from the cauldron.

-After Ted's service in the honeymoon suite, a party guest from another room (Lawrence Bender) calls the front desk for some ice.
+After Ted's service in the honeymoon suite, a party guest from another room calls the front desk for some ice.
 He is unsure which floor he is on, but eventually directs Ted to Room 404.